 About the inquiry

-The Right to Read inquiry is reaching out and hearing from parents, students and educators across the province to hear about their experiences, challenges and concerns arising from their experience in Ontario’s public education system.
+The Right to Read inquiry is reaching out and hearing from parents, students and educators across the province about their experiences, challenges and concerns arising from their experience in Ontario’s public education system.

 The inquiry is also assessing whether school boards use scientific evidence-based approaches to meet students’ right to read.
 The OHRC will assess school boards against five benchmarks that are part of an effective systematic approach to teaching all students to read: